vinaya-class/vinaya-class.github.io/src/06-attainments.md

 ### To impress

 Special practices (dhutaṅga, long periods of meditation, vegetarianism) out of the desire to impress others: dukkaṭa.
-Blameless reasons out of desire to practice are not an offence.
+Blameless reasons out of desire to practice are not an offense.

-### Non-offences
+### Non-offenses

 - mistaken and exaggerated understanding of one's mental states
 - not intending to boast, others trying to read a statement as an implied claim